Dissipation-Based Continuation Method for Multiphase Flow in Heterogeneous Porous Media: Homotopy continuation method

 The solution path can be traced out using a predictor-corrector (PC) technique. \textbf{Fig. \ref{fig:homo}} demonstrates the PC process for the nonlinear problem $\mathcal{H}(U,\kappa ) = 0$ with a single state unknown.
 The solution path is represented in the two dimensions, $U$ and $\kappa$.
 In a typical reservoir simulation problem, there may be millions of unknowns, and each would be represented by a dimension.
 The predictor and corrector steps are applied repeatedly until the solution is reached.
 These steps are: 1.
 Corrector: solve the nonlinear sub-problem at $\kappa_\eta$, to maintain the solution close enough to the homotopy path.
 2. Predictor: obtain a suitable starting guess for the $(\eta+1)$-th sub-problem using the estimated solution from the $\eta$-th sub-problem, a step direction, and a step-length to travel in that direction.
 The choice of predictor is very important for both speed and robustness.
 Step-length adaptation algorithms are used to automatically adjust the step-length during traversing.
 The simplest method is to update $\kappa$, and use the solution to $\mathcal{H}(\textbf{\textit{U}},\kappa_\eta) = \textbf{0}$ as the initial guess at $\kappa_{\eta+1}$.

+Younis et al. (2010) developed a Continuation-Newton (CN) method, in which the continuation parameter is tied to the timestep size.
+The CN method employs a PC strategy to follow the solution path in the augmented space toward the target timestep.
 It should be noted that the PC algorithm can be sometimes wasteful.
 This is because in order to ensure that the algorithm is convergent, the parameters are chosen such that the corrector phase can be solved, which can lead to `over-solving' along the way.
 Much of the work done in the corrector phase leads to only marginal improvement to the quality of the predictor update (Brown and Zingg 2017).
-Here, we employ a strategy that updates $\kappa$ and $\textit{\textbf{U}}$ simultaneously at each iteration.
-We view $\kappa$ as an independent variable, i.e., $\kappa$ plays the same role as the primary variables $\textit{\textbf{U}}$.
-We introduce a regularization function $\Phi(\kappa)$ that satisfies $\Phi(\kappa) \geq 0$, and $\Phi(\kappa) = 0$, if and only if $\kappa = 0$.
-Then, an augmented residual system is obtained as